Best energy tariff for low income households (UK guide, June 2026)

 - Understand which tariff types usually work best for low income homes (and when they don’t)

 Prices and eligibility vary by supplier, meter type, region and payment method.
-Examples on this page are estimates for guidance, not a guarantee of savings.
+Examples on this page are illustrative estimates for guidance, not a guarantee of savings.

 Fast answer: what’s usually the best tariff if you’re on a low income?

 For most low income households in the UK, the “best” energy tariff is the one that gives the lowest total cost for your usage while keeping payments manageable (weekly/monthly) and avoiding avoidable fees.
+With the price cap rising to £1,862 from 1 July 2026, the single biggest win for many low income homes isn’t the tariff at all — it’s claiming the support you’re entitled to (Warm Home Discount, Priority Services Register, supplier hardship help) and then picking the cheapest suitable tariff.

 Often best (when you can manage it)